basheerbk/Kerala-IoT-Challenge/lvl_two.md

 ```
 // Fill-in information from your Blynk Template here
-#define BLYNK_TEMPLATE_ID "TMPL72W3EGw5" // This has to be changed using your data
+#define BLYNK_TEMPLATE_ID "TMPL72W3EGw5" // This has to be changed using your Template ID.
-#define BLYNK_DEVICE_NAME "project1" // This has to be changed using your data
+#define BLYNK_DEVICE_NAME "project1" // This has to be changed using your Device Name.

 #define BLYNK_FIRMWARE_VERSION